William-Lake/job_finder/README.md

 ## Moving Forward

-This repo currently only gathers State of Montana IT Jobs.
+This repository currently only gathers State of Montana IT Jobs.
 It would be useful to combine this functionality with jobs gathered from the private and/or non-profit sector.

 Additionally, it will likely be useful at some point to provide a web interface to display the currently gathered jobs.